mariascrs/mariascrs.github.io/service.md

 title: Conferences, Workshops and Teaching
 ---

-## Conferences, Workshops and Seminars
+## Organisation

-### Organised
+### Seminars
 * [The Isogeny Club](https://isogeny.club/), co-organise an online seminar series on isogeny-based cryptography.
+* [UCL Information Security Seminars](https://sec.cs.ucl.ac.uk/seminars/), co-organised the UCL Information Security seminar series (2020-2024).

+### Conferences and Workshops
+* [The Isogeny Club Brainstorm Days 2025](https://isogeny.club/eurocrypt), co-organising as an affliate event at Eurocrypt 2025 in Madrid, Spain.
+* The Isogeny Club Brainstorm Days 2024, co-organised as an affliate event at Eurocrypt 2024 in Zurich, Switzerland.
 * [CrossFyre '23](https://sites.google.com/view/crossfyre2023/), co-organised as an affliate event at Eurocrypt 2023 in Lyon, France.
-* [UCL Information Security Seminars](https://sec.cs.ucl.ac.uk/seminars/), co-organised the UCL Information Security seminar series (2020-2024).

 ## Outreach Talks

 * June, 2022\